shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 ![](./AcousticPictures/MicrophoneSetup.jpg)
 > Figure 5.
 Microphone circuit with signal generator input and oscilloscope measurement.

 We then connected the microphone to the Arduino as shown in figure 5. and used the FFT library to analyze the data.
-660 Hz was found to be in bin 5 which matches the following calculation, where 4.39 is 5 due to software delay.
+660 Hz was found to be in bin 5, which matches the following calculation.
+Note that 4.39 is rounded to 5 due to software delay.

 > 16MHz/32 prescalar/ 13 clock cycles/ 256 samples = 150.24Hz
 > 660Hz/150.24Hz=4.39